Sunday, June 30, 2024

 The random scatter of the residuals from the regression model around the horizontal axis (predicted prices) suggests that the errors are independent and identically distributed (homoscedastic), meeting one of the assumptions of linear regression.

-An R-squared of 0.000 further strengthens this point, indicating that there is no correlation between the residuals and the predicted values.
+An R-squared of 0.000 further supports this, indicating no correlation between the residuals and the predicted values.
 This is ideal, as it suggests that the model has captured all the linear relationships in the data, and the residuals are just random noise.
 The fact that the residuals are scattered around zero indicates that there is no systematic bias in the model.
 In other words, the model is not consistently over- or underestimating the actual home values.

 The residual plot suggests that the model is on the right track.
 However, it is important to remember that this is just one step in the model development process.
-To assess its generalizability, it is important to evaluate the model's performance on a hold-out set (data that was not used to build the model or train the ML model).
+To assess its generalizability, it is important to evaluate the model's performance on a hold-out set (data not used to build or train the model).

 Attention Mass Appraisal Analysts: A few outliers exist, especially at the higher end of the predicted prices.
-Therefore, while the residual plot passes the test, it would be prudent to have the in-house data team investigate these outliers and document their findings.
+Therefore, while the residual plot passes the test, it would be prudent for the in-house data team to investigate these outliers and document their findings.
 The findings should be included in the model’s final documentation as an appendix.

 Central Limit Theorem (CLT)

 The Central Limit Theorem (CLT) is a crucial statistical concept that explains large samples' average (mean) behavior.
 This regression analysis was conducted using a large sample of 11,224 sales.
 Due to the large sample size, CLT ensures that even with inherent variability in real estate prices, the residuals will tend toward a normal distribution, indicating randomness and implying that deviations from the predicted prices (residuals) occur by chance and are not due to any systematic pattern or bias in the model.
-The minor deviations often observed in residuals (e.g., skewness and kurtosis) are likely because real-world data is not perfectly normal.
-However, with such a large modeling dataset, CLT suggests that these deviations are likely insignificant, and the residuals can be considered random.
+The minor deviations often observed in residuals (e.g., skewness and kurtosis) are likely due to real-world data not being perfectly normal.
+However, with such a large modeling dataset, the CLT suggests that these deviations are likely insignificant and that the residuals can be considered random.

 Sid's AI-Assisted Bookshelf: Elevate Your Personal and Business Potential